 Vilnius University

-In 2016, Vilnius University adopted the Vilnius University Guidelines for Scientific Research Data Management (text currently available only in Lithuanian).
+In 2016, Vilnius University adopted the Vilnius University Guidelines for the Management of Research Data.

 Key aspects:

-- Research data management plans are prepared in compliance with requirements set out by the funding institutions or other sources.
+- Research data management plans are prepared in accordance with the requirements set out by funding institutions or other relevant sources.

 Also see Using personal data for research purposes.

-The position of Vilnius University regarding research data is outlined in the Vilnius University Open Science Policy (text currently available only in Lithuanian).
+The position of Vilnius University regarding research data is outlined in the Vilnius University Open Science Policy.

 Research Council of Lithuania (until 2025)

-Projects funded by the Research Council of Lithuania should follow the Council's Guidelines on Open Access to Scientific Publications and Data.
+Projects resulting from calls announced before 1 January 2025 follow the Council's Guidelines on Open Access to Scientific Publications and Data.

 Key aspects: